smwbtech/vue-flash-message/README.md

         },
         clearText() {
             this.text = 'Bye...
 1, ..2, ..3';
+            let sound = new Audio('audio surce'); // add sound source sound.play(); // and play it
             setTimeout( () => this.text = '', 3000);
         },
         clickHandler() {
             this.flashMessage.info({
                 title: 'Ooooooops!',
-                message: 'Do you see this text?
+                message: 'Do you see this text and hear this sound?
 Wtf?'
             },
             {
                 mounted: showText,